anesthetice/Beaulieu-Automation/README.md

 ---

-A lightweight, fast, and feature-rich interpreter for a custom scripting language designed to automate repetitive manual user input tasks on Windows.
+A lightweight, fast, and feature-rich compiler for a custom scripting language designed to automate repetitive manual user input tasks on Windows.
 Written in Rust, it prioritizes failsafe guarantees, detailed logging, and reliable execution.

 ## Features